drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 But by the time the third and then fourth mode rolls around, you start feeling the pain. <i>“That’s ridiculous!”</i> some of you may be thinking. <i>“When would you even need a third mode after Dark Mode?”</i> Glad you asked!
 Here are several common scenarios that lead to multiplying modes:

 - **Accessibility.** Need a high contrast theme?
 Now you need alternate versions of light and dark mode that pass WCAG standards.
 - **Color blindness.** Protanopia/deuteranopia and tritanopia users exist!
 Good news is protanopia and deuteranopia are similar enough they can share a set.
-Bad news is that all your existing color tokens just multiplied by 2.
+Bad news is that all your existing color tokens still multiplied by 3.
 - **Multi-brand.** That new startup your company acquired had _its_ own design system you need to incorporate.

 Mind you, these are not exclusive scenarios—some companies undergo all 3, or more.
 And every time you add on a new layer, it _multiplies_ the number of existing color tokens you have.